Million Dollar Baby

-Million Dollar Baby is a 2004 American sports drama film directed, co-produced, scored by and starring Clint Eastwood from a screenplay written by Paul Haggis, based on stories from the 2000 collection Rope Burns: Stories from the Corner by F.X.
-Toole, the pen name of fight manager and cutman Jerry Boyd.
-It also stars Hilary Swank, and Morgan Freeman.
+Million Dollar Baby is a 2004 American sports drama film directed, co-produced, scored by and starring Clint Eastwood from a screenplay by Paul Haggis.
+It is based on stories from the 2000 collection Rope Burns: Stories from the Corner by F.X.
+Toole, the pen name of fight manager and cutman Jerry Boyd, and also stars Hilary Swank and Morgan Freeman.
 The film follows Margaret "Maggie" Fitzgerald (Swank), an underdog amateur boxer who is helped by an underappreciated boxing trainer (Eastwood) to achieve her dream of becoming a professional.

-Million Dollar Baby was theatrically released on December 15, 2004, by Warner Bros.
-Pictures.
-It received critical acclaim and grossed $216.8 million worldwide.
+Million Dollar Baby premiered in New York City on December 5, 2004, and was theatrically released on December 15, 2004, by Warner Bros.
+Pictures domestically, with Lakeshore Entertainment's international unit handling international sales.
+It received critical acclaim and was also a commercial success, grossing $216.8 million worldwide against a $30 million budget.
 The film garnered seven nominations at the 77th Academy Awards and won four: Best Picture, Best Director, Best Actress (for Swank), and Best Supporting Actor (for Freeman).
+The National Board of Review and the American Film Institute named Million Dollar Baby one of the top-ten films of 2004.
+It has since been cited as one of the best films of the 2000s, the 21st century and of all-time.

 Plot

-Margaret "Maggie" Fitzgerald, a waitress from the Ozarks, shows up at the Hit Pit, a rundown Los Angeles gym owned and operated by Frankie Dunn.
-Dunn is a cantankerous Irish-American trainer, revealed to be estranged from his own daughter.
-Maggie asks Frankie to train her, but he refuses as he does not train women and she is too old to begin a boxing career.
-Eddie "Scrap-Iron" Dupris, Frankie's friend and employee—the film's narrator—encourages and helps Maggie.

-Frankie's prize prospect, "Big Willie" Little, signs with successful manager Mickey Mack after becoming impatient with Frankie rejecting offers for a championship bout.
-Frankie then reluctantly agrees to train Maggie.
+Maggie Fitzgerald, a waitress from the Ozarks, enters the Hit Pit, a rundown boxing gym in Los Angeles operated by Frankie Dunn.
+Frankie is a cantankerous Irish-American trainer estranged from his daughter.
+Maggie asks Frankie to train her, but he refuses because he does not want to train women and believes Maggie is too old.
+Eddie "Scrap-Iron" Dupris, Frankie's friend and the gym's handyman, allows her to train at the Hit Pit regardless.
+Frankie's prize prospect, "Big Willie" Little, signs with rival manager Mickey Mack after becoming impatient with Frankie rejecting offers for a championship bout, so Maggie gets her chance.

-Maggie fights her way up in the women's amateur boxing division with Frankie's coaching.
-Since she has earned a reputation for quick KOs, Frankie must resort to bribery to get other managers to put their trainee fighters up against her.
-Scrap, concerned when Frankie rejects several offers for big fights, arranges a meeting for Maggie with Mickey Mack, but out of loyalty to Frankie, she declines.
-Frankie bestows Maggie a Gaelic nickname, embroidered on her boxing robe, Mo Chuisle (misspelled in the film as "mo cuishle"), but does not tell her its meaning.
-The two travel to Europe as she continues to win; Maggie eventually saves up enough of her winnings to buy her mother a house, but her mother berates Maggie for endangering her government aid, claiming that everyone back home is laughing at her.
+With Frankie's coaching, Maggie fights her way up in the women's amateur boxing division.
+Since she has earned a reputation for quick knockouts, Frankie bribes managers to put their trainee fighters against her.
+Scrap, concerned when Frankie rejects several offers for big fights, arranges a meeting for Maggie with Mack, but out of loyalty to Frankie, she declines.
+Frankie bestows Maggie a Gaelic nickname embroidered on her boxing robe, Mo Cuishle, but does not tell her its meaning.
+The two travel to Europe as she continues to win.
+Maggie eventually saves enough of her winnings to buy her mother a house.
+Nevertheless, her mother berates Maggie for endangering her welfare checks, claiming everyone back home laughs at her.